St Paul's, Burton upon Trent: The building

 The chancel and sanctuary roof were painted and a canopy was added to the original large circular stone pulpit.
 The organ cases, one in the chancel and one high in the south transept are both by Bodley.
 The chancel floor was also relaid with red and white marble.
 The reredos was replaced by one designed by ecclesiastical and architectural sculptor Robert Bridgeman that depicted the Crucifixion in a central panel of red shawk stone surrounded by the saints.
 The original reredos was transferred to St George's Church, Derby in 1895 and is now in St Christopher's, Ellistown.

 A number of other changes were made in the 20th century, paid for primarily by parishioners.
 A western narthex was added in 1910 as a memorial to Baron Burton, who had died the previous year.
 A calvary war memorial was erected in the churchyard in 1920 and a bishop's chair of stone was built into the sanctuary wall in 1931.
 The two west bays of the nave and the narthex were converted into a church hall in 1979 and at the same time several items were added from the former chapel of ease of St Margaret, including a wooden lectern by Morris and Co., a painting of the Crucifixion by Charles Edgar Buckeridge which was placed by the south door, statues of Alpha and Omega which were added to the south chancel aisle chapel, a banner of the Queen of Heaven probably by the Comper school, and statues of St Margaret of Antioch and St Michael slaying the Dragon.

 Arthur Mee wrote of the decoration of St Paul's: "All is nobly rich and beautiful in this wonderful church".

 In 1950 the church became a Grade II* listed building.

 Organ

 In 1894-5 the original three manual organ, by William Hill & Son of London, was replaced by a four manual organ, the first built entirely by the Hope-Jones Electric Organ Company Ltd. The Hope-Jones organ was itself replaced in 1985 when parts including the console were removed to the Theatre Organ Heritage Centre of the Lancastrian Theatre Organ Trust in Eccles, Greater Manchester.
 The Hill organ was moved to Trinity Methodist Church, in George Street in 1896, and then in 2012 to Sankt-Afra-Kirche in the Berlin suburb of Gesundbrunnen.

 The church now contains an organ formerly in the Central Methodist Church, Saltergate, Chesterfield.
-It is in the north chancel aisle and its specification can be found on the National Pipe Organ Register.
+It is in the north chancel aisle and its specification can be found on the Pipe Organ Register.
 The south transept organ case is now empty apart from a few large pipes from the earlier instruments.